Sarah-Bue/knit-space/README.md

 - Messages after saving, updating, or deleting a post were added to provide users with immediate feedback on their actions.
 - A confirmation modal was added before posts are permanently deleted to avoid accidental deletions that cannot be undone.
 - Custom pages for the two most common errors encountered during production - 404 and 404 - were created.
+The seventh sprint focused on adding a contact form to allow users to reach out to the site owners.
+No login information are required to access this page.
+Submitted contacts can be managed from the */admin* panel.
+In the same sprint, the ability to update the *About* page was included in the */admin* panel.

 GitHub Projects was an essential tool for tracking progress and managing tasks throughout the Agile development process.
 A Kanban-style board was used to track progress visually.
 Each issue was based on a user story and moved through the different phases of *To Do*, *In Progress*, and *Done*, following the corresponding sprints.
 Custom labels were created to distinguish the issues visually.
 Labels were used to assign a priority - *must-have*, *should-have*, *could-have* or *will-not-have*, based on the MOSCOW model of prioritization -  as well as a functionality - *C*, *R*, *U*, or *D*, to reference their role within the *CRUD* functionality.